What is Curling?

 The first official Olympic curling event was even held outdoors during the 1924 Olympics in Charmonix, France.
 Outdoor courts are usually established by curling enthusiasts and hobbyists, but the local pond conditions such as frost can make outdoor matches slightly more difficult for beginners.

 In the United States, you can find a local club to start playing through the USA Curling directory.
-Many clubs even offer classes for beginners, such as annual instructional courses offered by the Pine Tree Curling Club in Southern Maine.
+Many clubs even offer classes and instructional courses specifically designed for beginners.

 Curling gear and equipment consists of curling rocks or stones, brooms, sliders and grooms, and stabilizers.
 Stones are the objects thrown by the skip, while the sweepers use the other equipment such as a broom to heat the ice and reduce friction.